 For example, any veteran who was not dishonorably discharged can receive, at no cost, a military detail of at least two people at his or her burial or memorial.
 That detail participates in a flag-folding ceremony, presents the family with the flag, and ensures Taps is appropriately played.

 Burial-Specific Veteran Benefits

 When a veteran or family opts for a traditional burial, they can claim some helpful benefits related to the final resting place.
-If the vet is buried in one of 131 national cemeteries across the country, then the gravesite is free.
-Not only that, but the family doesn’t have to pay to have the gravesite opened or closed, and they don’t have to make any financial arrangements to ensure the grave is cared for.
+If the vet is buried in one of 141 national cemeteries across the country, then the gravesite is free.
+The family also doesn’t have to pay to have the gravesite opened or closed, and they don’t have to make any financial arrangements to ensure the grave is cared for.
 Veteran graves in national cemeteries are cared for in perpetuity at no cost to families.

 Families of eligible veterans can also receive a Presidential Memorial Certificate.
 This is an engraved paper that honors the veteran’s service to his or her country.

 Cremation-Specific Veteran Benefits

 If a family or veteran chooses cremation, then some of the burial benefits are not relevant.
 If the veteran’s cremated remains are interred in a cemetery, then the family may request a memorial medallion to mark the site.
 They may also work with a national cemetery on free interment if a site is available.
 Other benefits that are still relevant include:

 - The Presidential Memorial Certificate.